There’s this saying, “never stop being a good person because of bad people.”

 I really do believe that we each have the capacity to become aware, wise, and brave enough to embrace the awkward experience of reconciliation.

 As another old saying goes, “no one rides for free”.
 In other words, neither of us is exempt from navigating this hard ass life or the social struggles that come along with it.
 Eventually, we each have to choose our tools, assess the damage, and make repairs.
-It’ll cost us, too, but it is a part of job of being human.
+It’ll cost us, too, but it is all a part of the job of being alive and being human.
 This is the hard work we have to do.

 Clinnesha is a wife, mom, daughter/sister/auntie, literary artist, humanities scholar, and social entrepreneur.
 Her advocacy work is at the intersection of black/feminist thought, arts, culture, and community.